How is Zeffy free?

 Attracting quality talent without sacrificing funding

-Here are a few ways to balance strong talent in your organization and how many donors will be willing to invest in that crucial asset:
+Here are a few ways to balance strong talent in your organization and build donor support for that investment:

 Informing your donors about the realities of why overhead costs help your organization run smoothly will help them better understand that overhead spending often plays an essential role in your work.